AbleTech/front-end-workshops/notes/Style/01_origins_of_style.md

 - Why was CSS created?
 - Why is separating style from content a good thing?
 - Why is it a bad thing?
-- But, React?!
+- But React?!

 # So, how is style applied to a document?

+These ways:

+- Browser default or internal styling
 	- elements and attributes
+- Author styling
 	- `<link rel="stylesheet" href="…">`
 	- `<style>` blocks
 	- inline style attributes
 	- JavaScript .style methods
+- Q: What else?
+	- User custom CSS
+	- User preferences

 What order are these processed in?

-Author presentational HTML elements and attributes (excl. inline style) User Agent CSS
+1. Browser CSS for elements and attributes
-Author CSS
+2. `<link rel="stylesheet" href="…">` and `<style>` blocks
-User custom CSS
+4. User custom CSS
-Inline styles

-# To sum up

-What are the various influencers for styling an HTML element?

-What is really going on when it comes to styling an HTML document?
+4. inline style attributes
+5. JavaScript .style methods
+6. ?

+# It wasn't all roses

+CSS had a troubled uptake.

+The initial spec for CSS1 was finalised in 1996.
+IE3 was released shortly after and had partial CSS1 support.

+It took 3 years afterwards to be fully-implemented by any browser.

+Version 5 of the popular browsers had some serious CSS bugs, so that ushered in the dawn of CSS hacks.

+CSS2.1 was considered the most complete version of CSS and was initially released as a spec in early 2004.
+Sadly it bounced backwards and forwards between draft and release status.

+IE7 was released a year afterwards and was the last browser to fully support CSS 2.1

+# It's still not roses?

+To this day, CSS continues to confuse and infuriate developers.
+Why is that?